-- Contact all on-site Agency Representatives.
-Make sure: - They have signed into the VCTC/SBCAG TOC. - They understand their assigned function. - They know their work location. - They understand TOC organization and floor plan (provide both). - They have a copy of the VCTC/SBCAG TOC Action Plan once available. - Determine if outside liaison is required with County OEM/OES. - □ Know the working location for any Agency Representative assigned directly to a branch/group/unit.

-- Notify pre-identified outside agency reps that the VCTC/SBCAG TOC has been activated.
-Request an Agency Representative, as appropriate. - Determine if there are communication problems in contacting outside agencies.
+See Common EOC responsibilities in addition to this checklist.
+ASS SIGNMENTS/STAFFING Contact all on-site Agency Representatives.
+Make sure: - They have signed into the VCTC/SBCAG TOC. - They understand their assigned function. - They know their work location. - They understand TOC organization and floor plan (provide both). - They have a copy of the VCTC/SBCAG TOC Action Plan once available.
+Determine if outside liaison is required with County OEM/OES.
+Know the working location for any Agency Representative assigned directly to a branch/group/unit.
+NO TIFICATIONS Notify pre-identified outside agency reps that the VCTC/SBCAG TOC has been activated.
+Request an Agency Representative, as appropriate.
+Determine if there are communication problems in contacting outside agencies.
 Provide information to the Logistics Section.

-- Attend and participate in Management Section meetings and briefings. - Brief Agency Representatives on current situation, priorities and TOC Action Plan. - Provide periodic update briefings to Agency Representatives as necessary.
+ME ETINGS/BRIEFINGS Attend and participate in Management Section meetings and briefings.
+Brief Agency Representatives on current situation, priorities and TOC Action Plan.
+Provide periodic update briefings to Agency Representatives as necessary.

-Assist the Management Section in developing Section objectives for the VCTC/SBCAG TOC Action Plan.

-- See Documentation and Reports in Common EOC Responsibilities. - Compile list of Agency Representatives (agency, name, TOC phone) and make available to all Section and Branch/Group/Unit Coordinators. - Provide personnel and equipment time records to the TOC Director at the end of work shift.

-- Provide TOC organization chart, floor plan, and contact information to all Agency Representatives. - □ Maintain ongoing contact with all agency liaisons involved with the incident response and provide information to the Planning/Intelligence Section.
-If agency liaisons are not assigned to be on-site at the VCTC/SBCAG TOC, establish plan of communication with each appropriate liaison. - Request Agency Representatives contact their agency, determine level of activation of agency facilities, and obtain any intelligence or situation information that may be useful to the VCTC/SBCAG TOC. - Act as liaison with county, state, or federal emergency response officials. - Respond to requests from sections and branches/groups/units for Agency information.
-Direct requesters to appropriate Agency Representatives. - With the approval of the VCTC/SBCAG TOC Director, provide agency representatives from the VCTC/SBCAG TOC to other EOCs as requested, if available.

-- See Resources in Common EOC Responsibilities. - Request additional personnel to maintain a 24-hour operation as required.
+ACT TION PLANNING Assist the Management Section in developing Section objectives for the VCTC/SBCAG TOC Action Plan.
+DO CUMENTATION See Documentation and Reports in Common EOC Responsibilities.
+Compile list of Agency Representatives (agency, name, TOC phone) and make available to all Section and Branch/Group/Unit Coordinators.
+Provide personnel and equipment time records to the TOC Director at the end of work shift.
+ON GOING ACTIVITIES Provide TOC organization chart, floor plan, and contact information to all Agency Representatives.
+Maintain ongoing contact with all agency liaisons involved with the incident response and provide information to the Planning/Intelligence Section.
+If agency liaisons are not assigned to be on-site at the VCTC/SBCAG TOC, establish plan of communication with each appropriate liaison.
+Request Agency Representatives contact their agency, determine level of activation of agency facilities, and obtain any intelligence or situation information that may be useful to the VCTC/SBCAG TOC.
+Act as liaison with county, state, or federal emergency response officials.
+Respond to requests from sections and branches/groups/units for Agency information.
+Direct requesters to appropriate Agency Representatives.
+With the approval of the VCTC/SBCAG TOC Director, provide agency representatives from the VCTC/SBCAG TOC to other EOCs as requested, if available.
+RES OURCES See Resources in Common EOC Responsibilities.
+Request additional personnel to maintain a 24-hour operation as required.